Luizerko/indigenous_clusters_and_communities/docs/INSTALL.md

 ## Expanding the Environment

-The dependencies in thi repository are managed using `pip-tools`.
+The dependencies in this repository are managed using `pip-tools`.
 If you need to add new dependencies, first add the new package names to `requirements.in` and then run the following command to update `requirements.txt` accordingly:

 ```
 # Generating new requirements.txt file through pip-tools